 All salespeople want is prospects to say yes, sign the dotted line and shake hands.
 However, not all realise that persuading a prospect to buy from you is an art form in itself.
 Most salespeople have trouble getting prospects to say yes in that pivotal moment of “are you ready to commit?”.
 For example, if it’s too rushed, they equate this with being pushy and obnoxious.
 On the other hand, if you’re too slow- even worse- leave them to control the conversation; they’re not going to say yes to anything.
-For this reason, this short article will explore how to get prospects to say yes by using these six steps below.
+Read on as we explore how to get prospects to say yes by using these 5 steps below.

 1. Know your customer